 NEW CHURCH AND PARISH CENTRE BY THE WATERFRONT OF COPENHAGEN

-From a historical background characterized by brickworks, clay extraction, and shipping, the new district of Teglholmen in Copenhagen has gradually transformed its industrial character into a modern and attractive urban area, where the water in the canals and harbour channels plays a central role in the urban landscape.
-Here, in this rapidly growing residential area, a new church is being built with a special function as a gathering place.
+From a historical background characterized by brickworks, clay extraction, and shipping, the new district of Teglholmen in Copenhagen has gradually transformed its industrial character into a modern and attractive urban area, where the water in the canals and harbour basins plays a central role in the urban landscape.
+Here, in this steadily growing residential area, a new church is being built with a special function as a gathering place.
 The complex will provide a beautiful and flexible setting for both formal church services, ceremonies and contemplation, as well as for more informal activities such as cultural and social events.

 THE WOODEN CHURCH – COMBINING TRADITION AND PRESENCE